OffBroadway/flippydrive/source/updates.rst

 ```````````````

 .. hint::
     This process is only necessary if the firmware has somehow become corrupt and unbootable.
-You should always use the SD install process first, and attempt a software reinstall of the current version by holding ``X`` at boot.
+You should always use the SD install process first, and attempt a software reinstall of the current version by holding :kbd:`X` at boot.

 In order to install a software update from USB you have to perform a full recovery.
 This method must be performed while the GameCube is turned off.
 It is suggested that you remove the power cable from the back of the GameCube.